konnectors/edg/CONTRIBUTING.md

-How to contribute to Cozy <APP_NAME>?
+How to contribute to Cozy Konnector Eaux de Grenoble?
 ====================================

-Thank you for your interest in contributing to Cozy!
+Thank you for your interest in contributing to the konnector!
 There are many ways to contribute, and we appreciate all of them.

 Security Issues